 What Even is VoxPop Games?

 ...is what you may find yourself wondering.
-Sure, you’ve seen our posts asking for you to sign up for our Beta launch or to join our Discord and meet our wonderful community of strangers.
+Sure, you’ve seen our posts asking for you to sign up to the client and try out some cool new game or to join our Discord and meet our wonderful community of strangers.
 You may have even been approached by one of us because we think your game is rad and want to spread the word.
 Or maybe we stumbled upon your stream and thought you’d be a good fit in our streaming community.
 But what actually is VoxPop?
 Well, I’ll tell you!

 VoxPop is a brand new gaming distribution platform that caters specifically to Indie developers.
-Where we differ from the big names in distribution (Steam, Epic, etc.), other than being an Indies Only club, is our profit-sharing model and peer-to-peer download system (think bit-torrent stack, backed by AWS).
+Where we differ from the big names in distribution (Steam, Epic, etc.), other than being an Indies Only club, is our profit-sharing model and peer-to-peer download system.

 Along with recruiting developers to sign on for VoxPop, we also encourage streamers and content creators to partner with us.
 Our partnered streamers and content creators are always excited and ready to play the newest indie titles -- especially the ones coming to VoxPop.
 This helps indies get more visibility, thus more sales.

 The overall goal of VoxPop is to help indies get their beautiful games out in the world for all to see without having to spend millions of dollars in marketing like the AAAs can do.
 This is where the profit-sharing model and streamers/content creators come in.
 When a developer loads their game to the VoxPop client, they may allot a percentage of profits to go towards anyone who helps sell their game.
 This can include streamers who stream the game, players who enjoy the game and shout it from the rooftops, and content creators who hype up the game in their videos, blogs, or reviews.